JustinBSG/Transcript_Generator/Self-Record.md

 - [ ] It can generate pdf file of the output.
 - [ ] It can generate a TGA and CGA graphs on the last page of that pdf file.

+## Progress
+Completed:  read csv file (option 2)
+            generate transcript on terminal (option 4)

+Working on: modify data from csv file (option 3)

+Not start:  input data and create a csv file (option 1)
+            delete all dynamic data type (option 5)

 ## Deadline
 17/6